Battle of Kartarpur: Events

 Painda (or Painde) Khan, ex-general of the Sikh troops, convinced Shah Jahan to send a force against Guru Hargobind in Kartarpur.
-The expedition was commanded by Kale Khan, the governor of Peshwar who was assisted by Khans Qutub (Qutab or Kutub, the faujdar of Jalandhar) and Painda.
-Painda was accompanied by his son-in-law, Asman Khan.
+The expedition was commanded by Kale Khan, the governor of Peshwar whose brother Mukhlis Khan was killed by Guru Hargobind in the Battle of Amritsar (1634).
+He was joined by Qutub Khan, (Qutab or Kutub, the faujdar of Jalandhar) Kohja Anwar, and Painda.

 Qutub sent Anwar Khan with gifts to Guru Hargobind which were rejected.
 Anwar challenged Hargobind to a game of chaupar.
 After being defeated, Anwar insulted the Guru's predecessors, and in return was beaten and sent away.

 Kartarpur was defended by Bhai Bidhi Chand with Guru Hargobind and his eldest son Baba Gurdita supporting him.